drewcovi/bootstrap-range/README.md

 ============
 Clone the repository, then run `npm install`

-Want to use bower? `bower install seiyria-bootstrap-rangepicker`
+Want to use bower? `bower install bootstrap-rangepicker`

 Then load the plugin CSS and JavaScript into your web page, and everything should work!